What is the age range at NEMC? Campers range in age from 11-18.

 Can my child bring a cellphone or other electronic devices to camp?
 Our program at NEMC is designed to promote strong social connections and an appreciation of the camp’s beautiful natural setting.
 Over the years our campers have become the strongest supporters of our strict limitations on electronic devices and find that this is the time to “unplug” and focus on growing musically and building strong friendships.
 Campers should not bring laptop computers or tablets, video-games, or video/DVD players to camp.
-Many students use “smart phones” as their main source for listening to music.
-For this reason, we do allow students to have cell phones but counselors will remove and hold the sim-card for the duration of the camp session.
+Cellphones for travel may be checked in upon arrival.

 What if my child has food allergies or dietary restrictions?
 Our dining staff prepare a variety of healthy meals, which always include a vegetarian option.
 We are able to accommodate peanut and other such allergies.
 Please contact us to discuss your specific needs.

 What if my child becomes ill?
 Our 10-bed health center staffed by 3 nurses and a doctor on call provides expert medical attention for campers.
 Three modern hospital facilities are located within 9 miles of NEMC.

 What if my child gets homesick?
 It is very common for kids of all ages to feel “homesick” during their first day or two at camp.
 Our counseling staff is trained to identify when campers are missing home and work to facilitate a smooth transition that meets the needs of each individual camper.
 Many of our professional camp staff are parents themselves and will admit that it is not uncommon for a parent to have more difficulty with the initial separation than their child, who is typically preoccupied with a busy camp schedule.